hashicorp/terraform-provider-aws/docs/add-a-new-resource.md

 Attribute names are to specified in `camel_case` as opposed to the AWS API which is `CamelCase`

 #### Implement CRUD handlers
-These will map planned Terraform state to the AWS API call, or an AWS API response to an applied Terrafrom state.
+These will map planned Terraform state to the AWS API call, or an AWS API response to an applied Terraform state.
 You will also need to handle different response types (including errors correctly).
 For complex attributes you will need to implement Flattener or Expander functions.
 The [Data Handling and Conversion Guide](data-handling-and-conversion.md) covers everything you need to know for mapping AWS API responses to Terraform State and vice-versa.
 The [Error Handling Guide](error-handling.md) covers everything you need to know about handling AWS API responses consistently.

 #### Write passing Acceptance Tests
 In order to adequately test the resource we will need to write a complete set of Acceptance Tests.
 You will need an AWS account for this which allows the creation of that resource.
 See [Writing Acceptance Tests](#writing-acceptance-tests) below for a detailed guide on how to approach these.